How Do You Build a Social Security Claiming Strategy That Actually Works?

 4. Portfolio withdrawal pressure: every year of delayed claiming is a year of additional portfolio withdrawals during the bridge period — which affects long-term portfolio sustainability.

-How Married Couples Face a Fundamentally Different Calculation
+Why Do Married Couples Face a Fundamentally Different Calculation?

 Single-person claiming decisions are simpler: will I live past breakeven?
 Married couple decisions are more complex because the survivor benefit creates a joint optimization problem.